 The source file is in the Intranet.
 Any change made to this page will be overwritten by the update from Intranet.

-t-shirts, etc. and want to be part of one of the largest employers in the world
+If you are interested in creating designs for business cards, brochures, calendars, t-shirts, etc. and want to be part of one of the largest employers in the world

 • Magazine and Newspaper Companies

 • Book Publishing Companies

 • Any establishment that develops their own printed products